Applies to: All products (USB)

 We have seen a small number of users with various Class Compliant USB MIDI Devices have an issue using Mac OS where the MIDI Devices do not appear properly to the computer.

 This causes odd behaviour, such as Devices not being available for use in programs, missing ports, Automap Buttons not working or connecting.

 This has now been found on a number of different MIDI Devices including Impulse, SL MkII, Launchpad S, Launchkey, etc.

 If your USB MIDI Controller is not working on a Mac please check the following:

--Next test out your programs.
+- Next test your programs.
 You should be back to normal.
-Continue to set up any other MIDI Gear you have.
+Continue to set up any other MIDI equipment you have.